aimerneige/aimerneige/README.md

 - 🤔 Programming beginner from China learning IoT at NUC.
 - 😄 Programming rookie.
 Always be lazy.
-- 🌱 I’m currently learning electron.
+- 🌱 I’m currently learning haskell.
 - 💻 GNU/Linux user.
 Most used distro is Fedora.
 <!-- - 🔭 I plan to learn some web in the future. -->